theshamiksinha/StickHero-Game-JavaFX/README.md

 ### Credits

-This game project is developed by [Shamik Sinha] and [Vaibhav Singh], inspired by the original Stick Hero game.
+This game project is developed by Shamik Sinha and Vaibhav Singh, inspired by the original Stick Hero game.